alena-zayts/LLMs_for_integers_addition/README.md

-## 1. Second approach - improve the ability of LLMs to perform addition operation
+## 2. Second approach - improve the ability of LLMs to perform addition operation
-# Train and evalute T5 on arithmetic problems.

 ### Literature review